-- be selected by the student's teacher, - be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom - include evidence that the benchmarks assessed by the grade 3 ELA F.A.S.T. have been met.
-This includes multiple-choice items and passages that are approximately 60% literary text and 40% information text, and that are between 100-700 words with an average of 500 words, and - be an organized collection of evidence of the student's mastery of the B.E.S.T.
-Standards for Language Arts that are assessed by the grade 3 ELA F.A.S.T.
-Assessment. - for each of the 14 benchmarks, there must be at least three demonstrations of mastery at 70% or above.
+- Be selected by the student's teacher; - Be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - Include evidence that the benchmarks assessed by the grade 3 statewide, standardized English Language Arts assessment have been met.
+Evidence is to include grade-level passages that are approximately fifty (50) percent literary text and fifty (50) percent informational text, and that are between 100-700 words with an average of 500 words.
+Such evidence could include chapter or unit tests from the district's/school's adopted core

+- reading curriculum or teacher-prepared assessments that are aligned with the B.E.S.T.
+English Language Arts Standards; - Be an organized collection of evidence of the student's mastery of the B.E.S.T.
+English Language Arts Standards that are assessed by the grade 3 statewide, standardized English Language Arts assessment.
+For each benchmark, there must be at least eight (8) items assessed and the student must demonstrate seventy (70) percent mastery for all items assessed per benchmark; and - Be signed by the teacher and the principal as an accurate assessment of the required reading skills.